billfern23/Shopmart/Readme.md

-**Miss-spell an endpoint or go to incorrect one, response will be send with appropriate links**
+  <b>Miss-spell an endpoint or go to incorrect one, response will be send with appropriate links</b>

 <b>CUSTOMER</b> </br>